miso-lims/miso-lims/docs/user_manual/boxes.md

 {% assign figure = figure | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Adding Multiple Items to a Box" %}

-To add multiple items to a box, go to the Edit Box page by clicking on the box name in the Boxes list page.
-Select the target positions in the Contents diagram.
-Find the Position and Search rows adjacent to the Contents diagram (see figure {{figure}}), and enter the target item's name, alias, or barcode into the Search field for the target position.
+On the Edit Box page, select the target positions in the Contents diagram.
+Find the Position and Search rows adjacent to the Contents diagram (see figure {{figure}}), and scan each target item's barcode or type its name, alias, or barcode into the Search field for its target position.

 {% include userman-figure.md num=figure cap="Additional information when multiple positions are selected"
 img="multiple-positions-selected.png" %}

 Once all Search fields are filled out, click "Update" below the last search field.
-If the target position already contains an item, a dialog box will name the items that already in those positions and ask you to confirm that you wish to replace them with the items matching your search terms.
+If any of the target positions already contains an item, a dialog box will name the items that already occupy those positions and ask you to confirm that you wish to replace them with the items matching your search terms.
 If any items to be replaced are not being re-added to a different position in the box, they will be removed from the box.
 Click "Replace" to continue, or "Cancel" to cancel the update and select new positions.